Educational Opportunity Fund (EOF)

 - You must have received a high school diploma or a high school equivalency diploma by the time you register at Rutgers.

-- You must complete the 2013-2014 Free Application for Federal Student Aid (FAFSA) by the priority filing date of March 15, 2013.
-To submit your FAFSA online at fafsa.gov, you and your parent must each obtain your Personal Identification Number (PIN) at pin.ed.gov.
+- You must complete the 2014-2015 Free Application for Federal Student Aid (FAFSA) by the priority filing date of March 15, 2014.
+To submit your FAFSA online at fafsa.ed.gov, you and your parent must each obtain a Personal Identification Number (PIN) at pin.ed.gov.
 Ensure that Rutgers receives your FAFSA from the federal processor by including the Rutgers federal school code 002629 in Step 5 (online) or Step 6 (PDF).
-The PDF FAFSA is available for you to print and fill out manually or is screen-fillable if you select “FAFSA Filing Options" at fafsa.gov.
+The PDF FAFSA is available for you to print and fill out manually or is screen-fillable if you select “FAFSA Filing Options" at fafsa.ed.gov.

-- You and your parents must file your 2012 federal IRS tax return as soon as possible to use the IRS Data Retrieval Tool.
+- You and your parents must file your 2013 federal IRS tax return as soon as possible to use the IRS Data Retrieval Tool.
 The IRS Data Retrieval tool is an easy and secure way to access and transfer tax return information directly onto the FAFSA form, saving time and improving accuracy.
-If you and your parents are unable or choose not to use the IRS Data Retrieval Tool, you must submit a 2012 Federal tax return transcript to Rutgers.
+Although the IRS Data Retrieval Tool is an option when completing the FAFSA, you and your parents may be unable or choose not to use it.
+EOF students must still submit a copy of the 2013 IRS federal tax return transcript to Rutgers.
 Visit the Rutgers Office of Financial Aid online at studentaid.rutgers.edu for information about the IRS Data Retrieval Tool and the IRS federal tax return transcript.

 Back to Top